cannam/mert-vamp-plugin/README.md

 quickly overall, but too long risks running out of memory, or timing out on individual process calls, if the host uses a timeout.

+Chunking is handled in a completely naive way: the selected duration is rounded to ensure an exact feature count, the input audio is split into chunks at precisely the length needed for the rounded duration, and the features are stuck together again without modification or interpolation afterwards.
+Discontinuities can therefore occur at chunk boundaries - an obvious area for improvement.

+The plugin has 13 outputs.
+All have the same form, a fixed-sample-rate (50 features/sec) series of 768-bin features.
+The first output ("Convolutional embedding") is the output of the preprocessor as supplied to the first attention layer in the model.
+The remaining outputs ("Hidden layer N state" for N in 1-12) are the features extracted from the subsequent 12 rounds of attention layers, with layer 12 being the final output from the model.

 ## Credits and copyright